Build a custom credit card payments extension

 - Create a Shopify Partner account and apply to become a payments partner

-- Create a development store
+- Create a dev store

 - Create an encryption certificate